The following problems may occur:

 See also

-Empty Stack command.
+command.

 See also

-Empty Stack command.
+command.

-This command cancels the last Jump back command.
+This command cancels the last command.

 See also

-This command clears the jump stack.
+This command clears the .

 See also

-Jump back command.
+command.

 Each IDA Window has its own jump stack.
 This stack keeps the cursor locations.
 Many IDA commands use the jump stack, i.e. they save the old cursor position to the stack.
 For example, when you are at the address 3000:0100 and press the Ctrl-C key (find instruction), the 3000:0100 is saved into the jump stack and the search is started.
-Afterwards, you can return to the old position using Jump back command.
+Afterwards, you can return to the old position using command.

 This command jumps to the specified address in the program.
 IDA will ask you for the target address.
 You can enter a name or an address as a hexadecimal number with or without a segment.
 If you enter a valid address then: